 "We aren't just developing space.
 We're building an entrepreneurial community where innovation thrives." — Doug Woodruff , Senior Director, Wexford Science + Technology

-Since rebranded as the Cortex Innovation Community and expanded in scope to welcome all sorts of knowledge-based startups and tech enterprises, Cortex is in year 18 of a 30-year development plan, with six new buildings in various stages of development.
-It is home to approximately 425 companies and 6,000 employees across two million square feet of coworking, office, lab, clinical, innovation center, event and educational space.
+Since rebranded as the Cortex Innovation Community and expanded in scope to welcome all sorts of knowledge-based startups and tech enterprises, Cortex continues to grow.

-Land values in the neighborhood have climbed sharply.
-Attracted by the nearby universities training future occupants of Cortex as well as world-class hospitals, vibrant residential neighborhoods, restaurants, museums, recreation opportunities, a respected arts district and easy access to the region’s highest concentration of entrepreneurial talent.
-The entities that have located within Cortex range from one-person startups to tech leaders like Square and the innovation arms of Fortune 100 companies like Boeing, DuPont and Microsoft are among the entities that are leveraging space at Cortex.
-The Brookings Institute has cited Cortex as a model for U.S. innovation districts.
+Tenants are attracted by the participation and proximity of nationally ranked universities that are training many of Cortex’s future occupants—as well as world-class hospitals, popular residential neighborhoods, restaurants, museums, recreation opportunities, a respected arts district and easy access to the region’s highest concentration of entrepreneurial talent.
+The entities that have located within Cortex range from one-person startups to tech leaders like Square and the innovation arms of Fortune 100 companies like Boeing, Centene, DuPont and Microsoft are among the entities that are leveraging space at Cortex.
+The Brookings Institution has cited Cortex as a model for U.S. innovation districts.

-When fully implemented in 2032, the Cortex master plan calls for a total of $2.1 billion of construction, more than 4.5 million square feet of research, office, clinical, residential, hospitality and retail space, and 13,000 permanent jobs for the St. Louis region.
+When fully built out, the Cortex master plan calls for a total of $2.3 billion of construction, more than 4.5 million square feet of research, office, clinical, residential, hospitality and retail space, and 15,000 permanent jobs for the St. Louis region.